laravel/docs/passport.md

 The `scopes` middleware may be assigned to a route to verify that the incoming request's access token has *all* of the listed scopes:

     Route::get('/orders', function () {
-        // Access token has both "check-status" and "place-orders" scopes...
+        // Access token has both "check-status" and "place-orders" scopes })->middleware('scopes:check-status,place-orders');
-    })->middleware('scopes:check-status,place-orders');

 #### Check For Any Scopes